asela1982/meetups/intro-to-shell/README.md

 ## Bash Scripting

 ```
+cat /etc/shells # see what shells you have installed
 which bash #find out where is your bash interpreter
 touch myscript.sh #create an empty script file
 vim myscript.sh #open the script file using vim